 The goitrogens found in kale and all of its relatives are the main reason I find that mother’s feeding of her children to be appalling.
 That wasn’t just kale, but raw kale.
 The kids’ thyroids will survive a few doses of that, but over a lifetime?
 This is an incredibly bad idea.

 Is kale good for anything?
 Well, we took a weekend trip to Asheville a few years ago and saw that they had kale planted in the flower beds.
 I approve of this use of kale.
 And look, if you cook it real good to get the goitrogens out and eat it far, far away from any foods you want to actually absorb, you can eat some kale and not be harmed by it.
-If you really like it (you freak), your pleasure is a good).
-It’s not actual poison in the right dose, delivered the right way.
+If you really like it (you freak), your pleasure is a good worth pursuing.
+It’s not a bad poison in the right dose, delivered the right way.
 You might even get some trace minerals with your snack, if you salt it with an unrefined salt.
 But kale is not really helping anything, once you factor in the numerous downsides.

 And now I turn my baleful gaze on coffee.
 I can hear you already screaming “Why do you have to ruin everything, Cindy?
 Why?!”
 Coffee is good for you.
 Everybody says so.
 Just like kale.
 In fact, Ken Berry says it’s good for you (or did, back when he posted this), so you can comfort yourself with this happy video:

 I believe I heard that the good doctor has quit coffee himself now, and become somewhat less certain of himself in this regard.